Atlantic Flyway Shorebird Initiative 2023 Request for Proposals

 Migratory birds link habitats, people, and cultures, offering an extraordinary opportunity to connect people across a hemisphere.
 Shorebirds undertake some of the longest migrations of any animals on earth.
 The great distances and routes travelled each year – referred to as “flyways” – also expose shorebirds to numerous threats.
 Those threats include habitat loss, human disturbance, predation, harvest pressure, and conflicting resource management objectives.
 In addition, the relatively small population numbers for many shorebird species make them vulnerable to both anthropogenic and environmental impacts.
 As a consequence, shorebirds are one of the North American bird guilds undergoing the steepest population declines.

 NFWF and partners developed and implemented a single-species shorebird initiative in 2008 that helped reverse the decline of American oystercatcher along the U.S. east coast.
-The oystercatcher effort laid the groundwork for NFWF’s Atlantic Flyway Shorebird Initiative, a multispecies effort to implement the 2018 business plan.
+The oystercatcher effort laid the groundwork for NFWF’s Atlantic Flyway Shorebird Initiative, a multispecies business plan drafted in 2018.
 The goal of this plan is to increase populations of three focal species – American oystercatcher (short-distance migrant), whimbrel (mid-distance migrant), and red knot (long-distance migrant) – by improving the function and condition of habitat at critical sites these migratory species depend on at various stages of their lifecycles.
 Conservation actions to address threats to each of the focal species is expected to provide ancillary impacts to dozens of other shorebird species.
-This request for proposals will award up to $625,000 in federal and private sector funding.
+This request for proposals will award up to $625,000 in federal and private funding.

 This program focuses on priority shorebird sites along the U.S. Atlantic seaboard, the Florida gulf coast and panhandle, and priority wintering sites for the focal species, including portions of the Caribbean and South America.

 All proposals must address how projects will directly and measurably contribute to the Atlantic Flyway Shorebird Business Plan goals.
-Overall, NFWF is interested in advancing full lifecycle monitoring for focal species.
-In 2022, the Atlantic Flyway Shorebird Initiative seeks projects that will address at least one of the following priorities:
+Overall, NFWF is interested in advancing full lifecycle conservation and monitoring for focal species.
+In 2023, the Atlantic Flyway Shorebird Initiative seeks projects that will address at least one of the following priorities:

-- Focal species: NFWF seeks proposals that advance American oystercatcher, red knot and whimbrel focal species goals.
-In 2022, we specifically seek site-based projects that continue population and reproductive success monitoring for American oystercatcher and population monitoring for red knot.
-NFWF also seeks projects that complete population estimates and evaluate threats for non-breeding red knots using the US coast of Georgia as well as in Brazil, Argentina, and Chile.
-NFWF is also interested in projects that increase coordination of whimbrel conservation efforts, address whimbrel juvenile production, survival and recruitment knowledge gaps, and assess/address threats during migration and the non-breeding period.
+NFWF seeks proposals that advance American oystercatcher, red knot and whimbrel focal species goals.
+In 2023, we seek site-based projects that continue population and reproductive success monitoring for American oystercatcher and population monitoring for red knot & whimbrel.
+NFWF also seeks projects that fill gaps and evaluate threats for non-breeding red knots using the SE US coast as well as the long-distance migrants that stage and winter in Brazil, Argentina, and Chile (this includes north and south bound migration).
+NFWF is also interested in projects that increase coordination of whimbrel conservation efforts, address whimbrel juvenile survival and recruitment knowledge gaps (survival rates, movement patterns, staging locations) and assess/address threats during the non-breeding period.

-- Conserve habitat: NFWF seeks projects that lead to the designation of new WHSRN sites which support important populations of red knot, whimbrel, and American oystercatchers within priority geographies along the eastern seaboard of the United States.
-NFWF will also consider support for Tier 1* sites in Latin America and the Caribbean.
-[Business Plan - refer to page 12, Strategy 1, (a)].
-NFWF also seeks proposals that would secure permanent or long-term protection of key sites.
+NFWF seeks projects that lead to the designation of new WHSRN sites which support important populations of red knot, whimbrel, and American oystercatchers within priority geographies along the eastern seaboard of the United States and for Tier 1* sites in Latin America and the Caribbean.
+NFWF also seeks proposals that secure permanent or long-term protection of priority sites.

-- Restore habitat: NFWF seeks projects that restore shorebird habitat within the 10 business plan focal areas [Business plan – refer to page 9], particularly red knot foraging beach habitat, whimbrel roost sites, and American oystercatcher foraging, roosting, and breeding habitat.
-While it is unlikely that the resources are adequate for large-scale restoration projects at this time, NFWF is interested in project planning and preliminary design for large-scale restoration efforts and coordination efforts that incorporate shorebird habitat considerations into coastal management policies and procedures.
-[Business Plan – refer to page 12, Strategy 2, (a) and (b)].
+NFWF seeks projects that restore shorebird habitat within business plan focal areas [Business plan – refer to page 9], particularly red knot foraging beach habitat, whimbrel roost sites, and American oystercatcher foraging, roosting, and breeding habitat.
+While it is unlikely that the resources are adequate for large-scale restoration projects, NFWF is interested in project planning for large-scale restoration efforts and coordination that incorporates shorebird habitat considerations into coastal management policies and procedures.

-- Improve habitat management: NFWF seeks projects that improve habitat management at Tier 1* breeding, staging and/or wintering sites for American oystercatcher and red knot along the eastern seaboard.
-Activities should focus on efforts to implement and evaluate best management practices developed by the AFSI working group to reduce human disturbance and predation by working with local community groups or networks of local organizations.
-[Business Plan – refer to page 13, Strategy 3, 3.1 (a)].
+NFWF seeks projects that improve habitat management at breeding, staging and/or wintering sites for American oystercatcher, red knot and whimbrel along the eastern seaboard.
+Activities should focus on efforts to improve, implement, and evaluate best management practices developed by AFSI working groups to reduce human disturbance and predation by working with local community groups or networks of local organizations/practitioners.

 * Tier 1 sites are listed in the Business Plan Annex.